tiffanyposs/understandingAngular/README.md

 See the `example_one` folder for the working example

 You can inject the `$location` service and see that it has the ability to see the pathname within it by calling the `$location.path()` method.
-It will return the hash that is currently in place on pageload.
+It will return the hash that is currently in place on page load.
 This is just an example showing that angular can get the hash

 ```
 var myApp = angular.module('myApp', []);